Firetoss-Agency/royal-rewards/wp-content/plugins/wp-google-maps/readme.txt

 == Changelog ==

+= 7.11.31 :- 2019-06-18 :- Low priority =
+* Added checkbox to disable Autoptimize workaround for setups where the workaround prevents CSS aggregation
+* DataTable module now uses RestAPI module to make AJAX requests
+* Fixed "Permalink Manager Lite" breaking admin marker table when POST requests are used

+= 7.11.30 :- 2019-06-12 :- Medium priority =
+* Added /decompress REST API endpoint for debugging compressed path variable requests
+* Added integration with WP REST Cache by Acato
+* Added Elias Fano encoding modules for efficient transmission of marker ID's on compressed path variable requests
+* REST API module now no longer loads the entire WP REST API client side library
+* Moved clearInterval on Google infowindow to before event is triggered, the event will no longer fire repeatedly if any attached listeners cause an error
+* Fixed bulk delete not working
+* Removed performance intensive regex checks on template_redirect.
+Short code flag is now set by short code callbacks
+* Fixed notice in legacy-core.php when no map ID present on shortcode
+* Fixed cannot use scalar value as array when localizing legacy current map ID global
+* Fixed issues with older versions of Pro add-on and admin marker table

 = 7.11.29 :- 2019-06-06 :- Low priority =
 * Added support for compressed path variables on REST API module (experimental)